Mayavi: Luttāppi (ലുട്ടാപ്പി)

-Luttāppi, is a cute, innocent red coloured little imp who works as an aide of Küttoosen.
+Luttāppi, is a cute, innocent red coloured little goblin who works as an aide of Küttoosen.
 One of the primary sources of humor in the comic, Luttāppi is noted for his cheekiness and cowardice.
 His stupidity and over excitedness often lands everyone in trouble.
 Luttāppi owns a magical spear that can fly (it works exactly like a magic broom except that he has to wrap his tail around it to fly).
 Manned by Luttappi, the spear serves as a convenient mode of transport for Luttappi's and his comrades – Dakini and Kuttusan.

 Luttāppi stays with Küttoosen at his home in the tree trunk.
 Despite being a very resourceful aide, Luttāppi isn't always at good terms with Küttoosen and Dāgini, who take little effort in hiding their dislike.
 Luttāppi is often portrayed as doing all the housework for Küttoosen.
 He is also often shown as grumbling under his breath.

-Vikkramen and Muththu (വിക്രമനും മുത്തുവും)
+Vikraman and Muthu (വിക്രമനും മുത്തുവും)

-Vikkramen and Muththu are two notorious criminals at large and wanted by the local police.
+Vikraman and Muthu are two notorious bandits at large and wanted by the local police.
 The comics pictures them as using the forest as a hideout after breaking out of jail.
-Vikkramen and Muththu are friends of Küttoosen.
+Vikraman and Muthu are friends of Kuttoosan.
 However, their friendship is strictly limited to the mutual benefits they get out of it.
-Vikkramen and Muththu are never portrayed as having a grudge against Māyāvi.
-However, they often assist Küttoosen and Dāgini in order to capture him.
+Vikraman and Muthu are never portrayed as having a grudge against Māyāvi.
+However, they often assist Küttoosen and Dākini in order to capture him.

-Vikkramen and Muththu's primary aim is to procure as much wealth and power as they can by robbing the bank.
+Vikraman and Muthu's primary aim is to procure as much wealth and power as they can by robbing the bank.
 However, all their plans are foiled by Māyāvi, who is usually alerted by Rāju and Rādha.